codeforamerica/uswds/src/views/how-to-use/getting-started-for-engineers.md

   "text": "You may use the <a href=\"https://github.com/codeforamerica/uswds-starter\" target=\"_blank\" target=\"_blank\" rel=\"noopener nofollow\" class=\"usa-link--external\">Code for America USWDS starter repository</a> to quickly get started or follow a similar step-by-step process below."
 }{% endcapture %}{% component 'alert' context %}{% endcapture %}

-## Overview of the new design system {#overview}
+## Overview of the theme {#overview}

-The Code for America, U. S. Web Design System (USWDS) theme replaces the Honeycrisp Ruby gem but preserves its design style.
-The theme uses “design tokens” from the Honeycrisp design system to make the USWDS look similar to Honeycrisp.
-On this site, engineers can reference documentation for component replacements.
+The Code for America, U. S. Web Design System (USWDS) theme extends the USWDS to replace the Honeycrisp Ruby gem.
+On this site, engineers can reference the theme installation, customization, and usage documentation for component replacements (written in the Thymeleaf and ERB template languages).

 ### Migrating from Honeycrisp